dainelli98/video-caption/README.md

 ### Deploy as an application on the cloud

-Even if in the end we prioritized other aspects and we did not have time to deploy on the cloud, we think that it would be possible to build a framework were any 30 second video could be provided and the model would return a summary of the video.
+Even if in the end we prioritized other aspects and we did not have time to deploy on the cloud, we think that it would be possible to build a framework where any 30-second video could be provided and the model would return a summary of the video.

 The abovementioned framework could be deployed as an application accessible through an API.

 ### Fine-tune the model encoder

-Even we wanted to use a fully pretrained model, and we were able to obtain good enough results with it, we think that it would be woth exploring if it is possible to obtain better results if we fine-tune the model encoder retraining it with de decoder and our training data.
+Even we wanted to use a fully pretrained model, and we were able to obtain good enough results with it, we think that it would be worth exploring if it is possible to obtain better results if we fine-tune the model encoder retraining it with de decoder and our training data.

-This toguether with the previous point may enable us to train with the full embbedings and bigger model architectures.
-Though it may be unnecesary given that we are already obtaining good results.
+This together with the previous point may enable us to train with the full embeddings and bigger model architectures.
+Though it may be unnecessary given that we are already obtaining good results.

 **TODO:**